 U.S. Food and Drug Administration Center for Food Safety and Applied Nutrition

 Dr. Bhakti Petigara Harp has been with FDA’s Center for Food Safety and Applied Nutrition (CFSAN) as a research chemist since 2000.
-Her current responsibilities include research and methods development for color additives and other components using various analytical for the agency’s color certification program.
-She also is a technical expert and troubleshooter to support the FDA district laboratories in regulatory actions concerning the analysis of atypical samples of food, drugs and cosmetics containing organic color additives.
-In addition, Bhakti performs chemistry reviews of data establishing chemical identity, composition, stability, and manufacture of color additives submitted in support of color additive petitions.
-She serves as a volunteer in two AOAC working groups and communities.
+Her current responsibilities include research and methods development for color additives and other components using various analytical techniques for the agency’s color certification program.
+She also is a technical expert and troubleshooter supporting the FDA district laboratories in regulatory actions concerning the analysis of atypical samples of food, drugs, and cosmetics containing organic color additives.
+In addition, Bhakti performs chemistry reviews of data establishing chemical identity, composition, stability, and manufacturing of color additives submitted in support of color additive petitions.
+She has served as a volunteer in two AOAC working groups and communities.

 Sensient Technologies Corporation

-Mark Goldschmidt is the Vice President of Quality and Product Safety and Sensient Technologies Corporation, a leading global manufacturer and marketer of colors, flavors and fragrances.
+Mark Goldschmidt is the Vice President of Quality and Product Safety at Sensient Technologies Corporation, a leading global manufacturer and marketer of colors, flavors, and fragrances.
 Sensient employs advanced technologies to develop specialty food and beverage systems, cosmetic ingredients, pharmaceutical excipients, inkjet and specialty inks and colors, and other specialty and fine chemicals.
 His primary responsibility is to establish global quality and product safety standards for Sensient Technologies.
-Mark has held roles in Quality Control, Quality Assurance, Regulatory, Process and Product Development, Operations and currently in Quality and Product Safety.
+Mark has held roles in Quality Control, Quality Assurance, Regulatory, Process and Product Development, Operations, and Quality and Product Safety.

-As RESTEK’s Business Development Manager for the global Food & Agriculture market Joe applies his 38 years of analytical chemistry experience toward identifying market needs, new technologies, product opportunities and overseeing technical content development for new workflow solutions.
-Prior to RESTEK Joe spent 19 years working for some of the nation’s largest environmental testing laboratory companies as a bench chemist and in technical and laboratory operations senior management roles.
+As RESTEK’s Business Development Manager for the global food & agriculture market, Joe Konschnik applies his 38 years of analytical chemistry experience toward identifying market needs, new technologies, and product opportunities as well as overseeing technical content development for new workflow solutions.
+Prior to RESTEK, Joe spent 19 years working for some of the nation’s largest environmental testing laboratory companies as a bench chemist and in technical and laboratory operations senior management roles.
 Joe has been an invited speaker on sampling and analytical chemistry topics globally.
 He serves as a volunteer in multiple AOAC working groups and communities in addition to volunteer leadership roles for the Independent Laboratories Institute (ILI), the American Council of Independent Labs (ACIL)’s Food Sciences Section and The North American Chemical Residue Workshop (NACRW).
-Direct correspondence to [email protected].

 The Coca-Cola Company

 John Clos graduated from the University of Alabama at Birmingham with a Bachelor of Science in Chemistry in 1986.
-After participating in the summer intern program at Procter & Gamble in Cincinnati, OH, he went to the University of Florida in Gainesville.
-From there, he received his Master of Science in 1989 and his Doctor of Philosophy in 1991, both in Analytical Chemistry.
-He then joined The Coca-Cola Company where he is currently a Senior Scientist in the Ingredient and Flavor Analytical Group, specializing in HPLC and LC-MS methods development and analysis supporting ingredient research and product development in a wide variety of projects.
+After participating in the summer intern program at Procter & Gamble in Cincinnati, OH, he enrolled at the University of Florida in Gainesville, where he received his Master of Science in 1989 and his Doctor of Philosophy in 1991, both in Analytical Chemistry.
+He then joined The Coca-Cola Company, where he is currently a Senior Scientist in the Ingredient and Flavor Analytical Group, specializing in HPLC and LC-MS methods development and analysis supporting ingredient research and product development in a wide variety of projects.